 Images are vital when you blog online.
 Think of them as a book cover.

 Your featured, or main image should tell your readers a little about what they are going to read.

-This image is also extremely important in gaining readers when you promote your blog post on social media.
+This image is also critical in gaining readers when you promote your blog post on social media.
 Your featured blog image will show on all your social media posts and sharing.

 If you have written a long article, also consider adding a couple of images to break up the length of the text and give your readers a rest.
 Landscape images work best for this use.

 Google advertising, which is all about making money, takes enormous advantage of this fact with between paragraph banner advertising.